 What we like: A thru-hiker favorite thanks to its low weight and comfort-first design features.

-What we don’t: Roomy fit and flexible design aren’t ideal for difficult terrain.
+What we don’t: Roomy fit and flexible design aren’t ideal for difficult terrain; prone to durability issues.

 Similar to the Speedgoat above, Altra’s Lone Peak was designed first as a running shoe and has since become a thru-hiker favorite.
-But while we love the Speedgoat for its agility and cushioning, the Lone Peak is highlighted for a different skill set: The shoe has a roomy toe box, features a zero-drop shape that encourages a natural stride, and offers great ground feel with just 25 millimeters of stack height compared to the Speedgoat’s 33 millimeters (at the heel).
+But while we love the Speedgoat for its agility and cushioning, the Lone Peak is highlighted for a different skill set: The shoe has a roomy toe box, features a zero-drop shape that encourages a natural stride, and offers great ground feel with just 25 millimeters of stack height compared to the Speedgoat’s 40 millimeters (at the heel).
 It all adds up to a very comfortable shoe that’s especially ideal for long-distance hikers with wide or hard-to-please feet.
-Altra also tacks on a few trail-worthy features, including a rock plate and gaiter attachments; and the recently updated 8th generation improves the design with a moderately more aggressive outsole, slightly lower weight (by 0.6 oz. per pair), and a new "Ghillie" lacing system with optional pull-through points for a more customizable fit.
+Altra also tacked on a few trail-worthy features, including a rock plate and gaiter attachments.
+Finally, the latest “8” improves upon past versions with a moderately more aggressive outsole, a slightly lower weight (by 0.6 oz. per pair), and a new "Ghillie" lacing system with optional pull-through points for a more customizable fit.

 We commonly recommend the Lone Peak to hikers who have struck out with other hiking footwear (most often due to issues with blisters and pressure points caused by overly stiff or narrow designs) and have yet to lead anyone astray.
-But the shoe isn’t for everyone: It can be too wide for most narrow feet, and the zero-drop design can feel particularly squirrely on uneven terrain.
-And compared to a svelte shoe like the Speedgoat, the Altra offers a more sluggish, “padding along” kind of experience—in fact, we have a hard time not using the word “slipper” to describe the Lone Peak.
-But for long-distance hikers who prioritize roominess and comfort above all else (this is especially key once your feet start to swell), the Lone Peak is hard to beat.
-Note: We're in the process of testing the latest Lone Peak 8 and will share our feedback here once we stack on more miles.
+In fact, we recently wore the “8” on an 80-mile trek through the Himalaya in Nepal and came away with very happy and pain-free feet.
+That said, we've had mixed experiences regarding durability: Our tester in Nepal managed to return with intact shoes, while another came away with a torn upper and split midsole after 80 miles in the Utah desert.
+And the shoe certainly isn't for everyone: Narrow-footed hikers will likely find it too roomy, the zero-drop design can feel particularly squirrely on uneven terrain, and the Altra has a more sluggish, slipper-like feel than the Speedgoat above.
+But for long-distance hikers who prioritize roominess and comfort above all else (this is especially key once your feet start to swell), the Lone Peak is hard to beat...
+Read in-depth review

 See the Men's Altra Lone Peak 8 See the Women's Altra Lone Peak 8